regd25/hexy/README.md

 ## 👥 Contributors

 This repository is part of the HEXY project led by Randy Gala.
-Contributions are made through PRs accompanied by SCL definitions.
+Contributions are made through PRs accompanied by SOL definitions.

-> The future of living organizations is written in SCL ✨
+> The future of living organizations is written in SOL ✨